-The Regional Outlook Forum (ROF) is the flagship event of ISEAS – Yusof Ishak Institute.
-Held in January every year since 1998, this one-day event focuses on macro trends, developments and challenges facing Southeast Asia in the immediate, short and medium-term, sharing insights from distinguished scholars and intellectuals with international and regional reputation.
+The Regional Outlook Forum (ROF) is the flagship event of ISEAS – Yusof Ishak Institute held every year in January.
+Now in its 22nd iteration, this one-day conference focuses on the macro trends, developments and challenges facing Southeast Asia in the immediate, short and medium-term, sharing insights from distinguished scholars and intellectuals as well as seasoned practitioners with international and regional reputation.

-The Regional Outlook Forum 2018 will unpack such global and regional trends to help us understand what may lie just beyond the horizon and grasp the opportunities ahead.
+The Regional Outlook Forum 2019 will examine global and regional trends and highlight domestic developments in key Southeast Asian countries to shed more light on what lies beyond the horizon including the pitfalls and opportunities ahead.

 The geo-strategic and economic competition between the United States and China has intensified as manifested in their differing concepts and approaches on cooperating with other countries and a trade war that has far-reaching implications for Southeast Asia and beyond.
 Although no stranger to big power dynamics, Southeast Asia is increasingly caught between the uncertainties and challenges arising from the United States and China dynamics.